 c) information that a Contracting Party designates as confidential; and

-12.3 A Contracting Party may use Confidential Information of the other Contracting Party and disclose it to third parties used in the performance of the Contract or to attorneys, employees, corporate bodies or members thereof, provided that the person or entity to whom the Confidential Information is to be disclosed is bound by a sufficient contractual or legal duty of confidentiality with respect to the information disclosed, at least to the extent that the Contracting Party is bound by these Terms and Conditions, and by the obligation to use it only for the purposes set forth in these Terms and Conditions.
+12.3 A Contracting Party may use Confidential Information of the other Contracting Party and disclose it to third parties used in the performance of the Contract or to legal representatives, employees, governing bodies or members thereof, provided that the person or entity to whom the Confidential Information is to be disclosed is bound by a sufficient contractual or legal duty of confidentiality with respect to the information disclosed, at least to the extent that the Contracting Party is bound by these Terms and Conditions, and by the obligation to use it only for the purposes set forth in these Terms and Conditions.

 12.4 In particular, each Contracting Party undertakes in relation to Confidential Information:

-a) to protect all confidential information of the other Contracting Party of which it is aware;
+a) to protect all Confidential Information of the other Contracting Party of which it is aware;

-c) handle all data carriers containing Confidential Information in such a way as to prevent the leakage of the Confidential Information contained therein and take appropriate technical and organisational measures to this end;
+c) to handle all data carriers containing Confidential Information in such a way as to prevent the leakage of the Confidential Information contained therein and take appropriate technical and organisational measures to this end;

-12.6 The obligation to maintain the confidentiality of information within the meaning of this Article 12 of these Terms and Conditions shall survive the termination of the Contract and shall continue for a period of 5 years from the date of termination of the Contract.
+12.6 The obligation to maintain the confidentiality of information within the meaning of this Article 12 of these Terms and Conditions shall survive the termination of the Contract and shall continue for a period of five years from the date of termination of the Contract.

-12.7 Notwithstanding any other provisions of this Article 12 of Terms and Conditions, the Provider is entitled to refer to the provision of Services to the Customer as its reference within the scope of the Customer’s designation, its logo and the scope of the Services provided.
+12.7 Notwithstanding any other provisions of this Article 12 of the Terms and Conditions, the Provider is entitled to refer to the provision of Services to the Customer as its reference within the scope of the Customer’s designation, its logo and the scope of the Services provided.

-13.1 After the conclusion of the Contract and making the Application available to the Customer, communication between the Parties may take place electronically via the Provider’s e-mail address listed on the website www.signi.com and the Customer’s e-mail address listed in the Contract or when registering in the Application.
+13.1 After the conclusion of the Contract and making the Application available to the Customer, communication between the Contracting Parties may take place electronically via the Provider’s e-mail address listed on the website www.signi.com and the Customer’s e-mail address listed in the Contract or when registering in the Application.

 13.2 The Contracting Parties shall notify each other of any change in the contact persons or their contact details through such contact persons or the Support Centre.

-14.4 The Provider is not responsible for:
+14.4 The Provider shall not be liable for:

 a) the content and the content and formal correctness of the documents uploaded to the Application by the Customer or User;